VesperApp/VesperApp/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-As always, feel free to reach out to anyone of us if you have any questions.
+As always, feel free to reach out to any of us if you have any questions.